SylviaRemington/fans-first-fun-feed-frontend/README.md

 - This is a way to bring fans together in a simple, list-based interface!

 This app will, most likely, be simplified a lot; and start out as a way for fans to share great, fun moments from the game.
 Once I have that CRUD functionality accomplished, I will move on to creating the dance move part of it.
-That will be more for a stretch goal; and this stretch goal portion may be accomplished after the Project 3 deadline (since we only have a week to create a full stack app with both backend and front end).
+That will be more for a stretch goal; and this stretch goal portion may be accomplished after the Project 3 deadline (since we only have a week to create a full stack app with both BACKEND and FRONTEND).

 ### Addtl:
-In this, I’ll build an Express API that serves as the back-end for a full-stack "moment-sharing" application called Fans First Fun Feed.
-Within this Express API, I’ll implement full CRUD functionality.
+In this, I’ll build an Express API that serves as the BACKEND for a full-stack "moment-sharing" application called Fans First Fun Feed.
+Within this Express API, I’ll implement full CRUD functionality and test it with Postman.

 ### About Express API JWT Auth Template:
 My Express API will make use of the Express API JWT Auth Template.
 This template provides this Express application with pre configured JWT Authentication.
 This style of authentication in HTTP uses tokens, or unique identifier strings, to tell who a user is when they’re making an authenticated request.